 “The industry is changing in terms of the way [health] plans are measured.
 Satisfaction and experience are going to be king from 2023 onward, and the best way of doing that is to start using data more intelligently than in the past and [be] connected though the whole ecosystem of the consumer rather than it being a traditional hospital provider plan kind of approach,” said Michael Wood, chief strategy officer at personalized member engagement platform provider Insightin Health.

 Already, natural language understanding, an element of augmented analytics, is being used to analyze text and voice data to understand parts of speech such as keywords, entities, syntax and sentiment to understand whether patients are angry or happy, what concerns they have and the problems they’re facing.
 Natural language generation, another element of augmented analytics, outputs text descriptions and summaries.

-“Augmented analytics] makes the story[telling] much easier and it also helps uncover the answer to your question,” said Wood.
+“Augmented analytics in healthcare] makes the story[telling] much easier and it also helps uncover the answer to your question,” said Wood.